2022-23 Student Handbook & Calendar

 Return to Top of Page

-The Academic Testing Center offers a variety of tests, including ACCUPLACER, ACT On Campus, CLEP, MAT, TEAS, and ProV certification exams.
+The Academic Testing Center offers ACCUPLACER, ACT On Campus, CLEP, and TEAS exams.
 The center is also a fully funded DSST test center, offering DSST exams for free for eligible active-duty military members.
-Information regarding other tests not offered at APSU such as Praxis, GRE LSAT and MCAT is available at the testing center.
 For more information or to schedule a testing session, visit www.apsu.edu/testing.

 Return to Top of Page